Dylan Windler: Atlanta Hawks (2024)

 On March 4, 2024, Windler signed a two-way contract with the Atlanta Hawks.
 He played six games for the Hawks to finish the 2023–24 season and then joined the Hawks in the 2024 NBA Summer League.

 Perth Wildcats (2024–present)

 On August 23, 2024, Windler signed with the Perth Wildcats of the Australian National Basketball League (NBL) for the 2024–25 season.
 In game two of the Wildcats' semi-finals series against Melbourne United, Windler recorded 27 points, 11 rebounds, four assists and four blocks along with six 3-pointers in a 96–89 series-tying win.
 Windler was the Wildcats' second-leading rebounder with 6.6 per game, while he also averaged 12.2 points, 1.5 steals and 1.1 blocks while shooting at 40 per cent from long-range on over five attempts per game.

 On April 17, 2025, Windler re-signed with the Wildcats on a two-year deal.
 On September 27, 2025, he recorded 20 points and 15 rebounds in an 89–78 win over the New Zealand Breakers.
+In late January 2026, Windler suffered a torn plantar fascia.
+He played through the injury but his game time reduced drastically across the last two games of the regular season, spending only 18 minutes on court against the Adelaide 36ers and failing to score.